iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > It seems to give different numbers for the number in your area eg today Dartford 318 and the result for your area on the map eg Dartford 87 ?<br> :date: __2021-03-13 10:36:50__

-> It works ok<br> :date: __2021-03-09 20:46:18__

-> Does not seem to recognise lateral flow tests.
-Could not input vaccine side effects 4 days later, wanted me to go for a test.
-I really struggle with the feeling fine /not quite right question when pre menstrual.
-If I'm honest, I get sent for an unnecessary test.
-If I'm not honest, there's no point in doing it!
-I wish there was a way of saying 'I'm not right but I'm pretty certain that it's because of this'<br> :date: __2021-03-09 00:03:53__

-> I deleted this app because it was using vast amounts of storage space.
-For an app that does very little I do not understand why..<br> :date: __2021-03-05 15:24:03__

 #### 2-star reviews